hfink/pixelnoir/README.txt

 = Pixel Noir Real Time Demo =
 =============================

-This folder basically contains two projects:
+Pixel Noir is real-time demo that was created for the real-time rendering course at the Vienna University of Technology.

+For more information about the project, check out http://hfink.eu/pixelnoir.

+The project is split into two sub-projects:

     1.)
 A so-called "bakery" that reads COLLADA files and bakes them into our own simplified scene format.

     2.)
 The "player" which loads files in the previously mentioned format.
         This player is real-time rendering application that allow to play back pre-recorded camera rides and enables you to freely move around as well.

+    Note that the player is not considered as a general purpose engine or viewer.
+There are some choices in design that were made to support our main project, the Pixel Noir scene (e.g. the dust particle effect).

-In order to compile the sources you will need at least the following:
+In order to compile the sources you will need at least the following tools:

-    Scons 1.3.1 stable
+    Scons 1.3.1 stable (there seem to be problems with 2.x releases) Python 2.7
-    Python 2.7
     Cheetah Template Engine (http://www.cheetahtemplate.org/)

 You can use the accompanied SConscript for compiling both under Windows with Visual Studio 2010 installed and under Linux.
+For VS2010 all required libs and SDKs are included within the source tree.
+On linux you will have to install them by yourself.

 There is also a separate VS2010-native project under ide/VS2010/solution.sln.
-Be aware though, that you still need to generate some sources first with:
+Be aware though, that you still need to generate some sources first by
+executing:

-> scons build/src_generated
+$ scons build/src_generated

+Also, the VS-native projects have to be updated manually when source files are added or removed.

 There are some more funky python script under tools (e.g. one for generating trees into a scene).
-Some of these might refer to an older version of the framework and will be fixed in the near future.
+There is a separate README in this folder.

-Here is a short description of the folder contents:
+Here is a short description of the root folder contents:

     ./player
         Contains all sources and resource files of the player-engine.